infinum/qa-handbook/Automation/Mobile/Troubleshooting Appium.md

 Could happen if:

-- the developer is not trusted on the device
+- The developer is not trusted on the device.
-- WebDriverAgentRunner in the Xcode is not set up correctly
+- WebDriverAgentRunner in the Xcode is not set up correctly.
-- the Appium version and the iOS version are not compatible
+- The Appium version and the iOS version are not compatible.

 Fix:

-Fix:

-1. Open WebDriverAgent.xcodeproj
+1. Open _WebDriverAgent.xcodeproj_.
-2. Select _WebDriverAgentRunner -> `device_serial_number`_ in the toolbar
+2. Select _WebDriverAgentRunner -> `device_serial_number`_ in the toolbar.
-3. Select _Product -> Run_ or _Product -> Test_ to install WebDriverAgentRunner to selected device
+3. Select _Product -> Run_ or _Product -> Test_ to install WebDriverAgentRunner to the selected device.
-4. Trust the device in the options
+4. Trust the device in the options.

 If the issues persist, check that you have correctly set up the Xcode configuration.